-The thing I miss out on as a stay at home Mom.
+The sweet thing I miss out on because I am a stay at home Mom

 I don’t have a lot of reasons to leave the house lately.
 With two toddlers, going out in public is not the easiest of tasks; but I don’t miss “getting out” all that much.
 I talk to toddlers all day but adult conversation is not the thing I miss out on.
 Climbing the “corporate ladder” everyday made me feel productive and challenged- but it’s something I can live without for now.
 The paycheck… well, ok, sometimes I do miss the paycheck- but that is not the thing care about missing out on.

 Would I give up being the one to put them down for their nap?
 Eating breakfast with them and singing the Peppa Pig theme song?
+Playing Barbies all afternoon?
 Nope.
 I sure wouldn’t.
 But that is my decision.
 I will just have to give Dad this one special thing.